IRS Revenue Officer

 The Initial Contact — What to Expect

-Revenue Officers typically make initial contact by leaving a business card at the taxpayer's home or place of business, or by sending a letter requesting a meeting.
-This initial contact is not casual.
-It is the beginning of a formal collection investigation — and everything that happens from this point forward has consequences.
+Revenue Officers typically make initial contact by leaving a business card at the taxpayer’s home or place of business, or by sending a letter requesting a meeting.
+This initial contact is the beginning of a formal collection investigation — and everything that happens from this point forward has consequences.

-The Revenue Officer will request a meeting — often referred to as an initial interview — at which they will seek to obtain a complete picture of the taxpayer's financial situation.
-They will ask for financial statements, bank records, tax returns, and other documentation.
-They will ask questions about income, assets, business operations, and the reasons for the delinquency.
+The Revenue Officer will request a meeting — often referred to as an initial interview — at which they will seek to obtain a complete picture of the taxpayer’s financial situation.
+They will ask for financial statements, bank records, tax returns, and questions about income and assets.

 Financial Investigation & Disclosure

-Once the initial contact is made, the Revenue Officer will conduct a thorough financial investigation.
-This typically involves requesting completion of IRS Form 433-A for individuals or Form 433-B for businesses — detailed financial statements that disclose every source of income, every expense, every asset, and every liability.
+Once initial contact is made, the Revenue Officer will conduct a thorough financial investigation.
+This typically involves completion of IRS Form 433-A for individuals or Form 433-B for businesses — detailed financial statements that disclose every source of income, asset, and liability.

-The Revenue Officer uses this information to calculate the taxpayer's collection potential — the amount the IRS believes it can realistically recover through a combination of voluntary payment and enforced collection.
-This calculation directly influences every subsequent decision the Revenue Officer makes — including whether to pursue a payment arrangement, file a lien, issue a levy, or recommend more aggressive enforcement action.
+The Revenue Officer uses this information to calculate the taxpayer’s collection potential.
+This calculation directly influences every subsequent decision the Revenue Officer makes — including whether to pursue payment arrangements or recommend aggressive enforcement.

 At Blackridge Tax, we manage the financial disclosure process with the same rigor and strategic discipline we bring to every engagement.
-Every number is supported.
-Every allowable expense is properly documented.
-Every asset is valued accurately and defensibly.
-And the overall financial picture presented to the Revenue Officer is one that supports the most favorable resolution outcome available under the facts of each case.
+The overall financial picture presented to the Revenue Officer is one that supports the most favorable resolution outcome available.

 Compliance — The Non-Negotiable Foundation